nigelgward/ISG_Reduction_Model/README.md

 2b.
 Train your own model using our data.
-First download npy files created at ISG, which are available at www.cs.utep.edu/nigel/reduction/ , indo default_data.
+First download npy files created at ISG, which are available at www.cs.utep.edu/nigel/reduction/ , into default_data.
 Then:

 `